boltops-tools/terraspace-docs/_docs/state/approaches.md

 )
 ```

-With this approach, use only one `app/stacks`.
+With this approach, we use only one `app/stacks`.
 Example:

     app/stacks/monolith